fylgja/site/src/components/base.md

 No. The base component is a setter for common styles but not a reset file.

 Each reset for a specific html element is handled by the component that needs it.
-And not first set by one reset file and then restyled by the component.
-Which creates double CSS.
+And not first set by one reset file and then restyled by the component, which creates double CSS.

 </details>